-The Appraisal District has the responsibility for appraising property in the District as well as other taxing units in Navarro and Hill Counties, Texas (the "County").
+The Appraisal District has the responsibility for appraising property in the District as well as other taxing units in Wood County.

-The Appraisal District is governed by a board of directors appointed by members of the governing bodies of various political subdivisions within the County.
+The Appraisal District is governed by a board of five directors appointed by members of the governing bodies of various political subdivisions within Wood County.